sbstjn/archive/README.md

-# Example for S3 Archive with replications
+# S3 Archive with Regional Replications

-> Create an Amazon S3 Bucket in your desired region and enable bucket replication for backups.
+> Use the AWS Cloud Development Kit to deploy an Amazon S3 Bucket in your desired region and enable regional bucket replications for backups.

 ## Architecture